Global Existence, Hamiltonian Conservation and Vanishing Viscosity for the Surface Quasi-Geostrophic Equation: Abstract

 \section{Abstract}

 For any initial datum $\theta_0\in L^{\frac{4}{3}}_x$ it is proved the existence of a global-in-time weak solution $\theta \in L^\infty_t L^{\frac43}_x$ to the surface quasi-geostrophic equation whose Hamiltonian, i.e. the $\dot{H}^{-\frac{1}{2}}_x$ norm, is constant in time.
 The solution is obtained as a vanishing viscosity limit.
-Outside the classical strong compactness setting, the main idea is to propagate in time the non-concentration of the $L^{\frac{4}{3}}_x$ norm of the initial data, from which strong compactness in the Hamiltonian norm is deduced.
-General no anomalous dissipation results under minimal Onsager supercritical assumptions are also obtained.
+The main idea is to propagate in time the non-concentration of the $L^{\frac{4}{3}}_x$ norm of the initial data, from which the strong compactness in the Hamiltonian norm is deduced.
+Minimal Onsager supercritical conditions preventing anomalous dissipation are given.